vladi-rh/rhoai-genaiops-lab-instructions/docs/3-ready-to-scale-101/1-llama-stack.md

     ![llama-stack-playground-summary.png](./images/llama-stack-playground-summary.png)

 You have a few more options than in previous exercises.
 Alongside `Temperature`, you’ll also see `Top P` and `Repetition Penalty`.
 Try them out on the summarize task and observe how they change the output.
-What values work well?

-***Top P:*** Limits how many possible words the model considers.
-Lower = more focused, higher = more varied.
+What values work well and what do they do?

-***Repetition Penalty:*** Reduces repeated words.
-Higher = less repetition.
+#TODO: update playground and use top_k instead

 ---